-Tracing the descent of the Heir to the Eyrie requires a lot of work as the Arryn family has had trouble producing surviving sons for a couple generations now and the female-line claims have to be sorted out — with a lot of head-scratching.
+Tracing the descent of the Heir to the Eyrie requires a lot of work as the Arryn family has had trouble producing surviving sons for a couple of generations now and the female-line claims have to be sorted out — with a lot of head-scratching.
 This becomes important to the plot in later books.

 Craster marries his daughters — of which he has many — and sacrifices his sons to the White Walkers.
 By the time we meet him, he's got granddaughters old enough that he's now marrying them.

-The Targaryen dynasty had a tradition of brother-sister, uncle-niece, or, failing these, first-cousin marriages — repeated six times throughout the generations — to reduce the number of rival claims to the throne and maintain their pure Valyrian blood.
+The Targaryen dynasty had a tradition of brother-sister, uncle-niece, or, failing these, first-cousin marriages — repeated six times throughout the generations for brother-sister alone — to reduce the number of rival claims to the throne and maintain their pure Valyrian blood.
 An unfortunate side effect of this was their own special brand of Royally Screwed Up: at least one character comments that with the Targaryens you have a 50% chance of Crazy Awesome and a 50% chance of Ax-Crazy; although the fact that only three of the seventeen Targaryen monarchs were crazy makes that a significant exaggeration.
 Just see this (its in French but you'll understand it).